View the most popular items in our shop

 We are seeking sponsors and supporters who will allow us to continue this crucial part of our learning programme, reaching more London schoolchildren than ever before.

-Our sector-leading SEN programme works with children and young adults with a wide range of additional needs: from moderate to profound and multiple learning disabilities; social, emotional and mental health issues; and those with complex medical conditions.
+Our sector-leading SEND programme works with children and young adults with a wide range of additional needs: from moderate to profound and multiple learning disabilities; social, emotional and mental health issues; and those with complex medical conditions.
 By offering free-of-charge workshops and projects tailored to the needs of each school, we ensure no one is excluded.

 This programme provides deep, longer-term engagement to over 1,600 participants every year.